Spackalicious/Spackalicious/README.md

 - ⚡ Fun fact: ...
 -->

 - 💻 I’m currently working on my bachelor's in Applied Tech.
-I've completed certificates in Web Frontend Dev and Databases, and almost done my certificate in Web Backend.
+I've completed certificates in Web Frontend Dev and Databases, and am almost done my certificate in Web Backend.
 Slight perfectionist tendencies over here, and my grades are almost flawless 🙃

 - 👣 Fun fact: I'm also a homeschool mom of 3, going on 8 years now.
 Best decision ever, wonderful memories behind us, and fantastic times ahead!